Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- White is responsible for taking 10.4% of his team's field goal attempts this season with 9.2 per game.
+- This season, he's put up 10.4% of the Celtics' attempted field goals, as he's averaging 9.2 per contest.

-- White is averaging 4.8 three-point field goal attempts per game this season, which is 11.2% of his team's tries from beyond the arc.
+- White is averaging 4.8 three-point field goal attempts per game this season, which is 11.2% of his team's shots from beyond the arc.

 - The Celtics rank 16th in possessions per game with 101.9.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.
+- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.

-- In terms of assists, the Heat have conceded 25.6 per contest, 14th in the NBA.
+- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per game.

 Derrick White vs. the Heat